goatedpenguin/C_Std_Vector/README.md

-std::vector(only for ints rn) written in C, FUCK ALL THE CPP PROGRAMMERS
+std::vector(only for ints rn) written in C

 #########################################
 Implement a heap allocated resizable array using C's memory management functions: